Protecting ecosystems

-The Biodiverse Landscapes Fund (BLF) Andes Amazon project is a crucial piece of work in a critical region, with the potential to showcase how the world can address biodiversity loss and climate change
+The Biodiverse Landscapes Fund (BLF) Andes Amazon project is a vital initiative in a critical region, working closely with Indigenous organisations to show how the world can tackle biodiversity loss and climate change.

-The planet is facing rapid climate change and unprecedented biodiversity loss.
-Global extinction rates are higher than they have been for millions of years, and are accelerating.
-Around one in four plant and animal species is threatened by human activity, and hundreds of thousands face extinction in the short term.
-The destruction of tropical forests and other essential landscapes for agriculture and other uses further contributes to human-made climate change.
+The planet faces rapid climate change and unprecedented biodiversity loss.
+Global extinction rates are higher than they have been for millions of years and are accelerating.
+Around one in four plant and animal species is threatened by human activity, with many facing extinction soon.
+The destruction of tropical forests and other key landscapes for agriculture and other uses drives further climate change.

 Biodiversity loss is also a development issue.
-Seven out of ten people living in poverty live in rural areas.
-The degradation of their environment, which is both a cause and a consequence of climate change, exacerbates their day-to-day issues.
+Seven in ten people in poverty live in rural areas.
+The degradation of their environment, both a cause and consequence of climate change, deepens their daily struggles.

 Located between Peru and Ecuador, the Andes Amazon landscape is rich in biodiversity and cultural heritage.

-It covers more than eleven million hectares, is home to countless species and a source of life and livelihood for nearly a million people, including seven distinct Amazonian indigenous groups.
-It has a huge variety of ecosystems, including cloud forests, jungle mountains, Andean grasslands, and tropical dry forests.
-It is a powerful carbon sink, absorbing CO2 from the atmosphere and helping to stabilise the global climate.
+Covering more than eleven million hectares, it sustains nearly a million people, including seven Amazonian Indigenous groups.
+Its diverse ecosystems, from cloud forests and jungle mountains to Andean grasslands and tropical dry forests, harbour countless species and act as a powerful carbon sink, absorbing CO₂ and helping stabilise the global climate.

-However, this landscape is under threat.
-Climate change is altering weather patterns and increasing temperatures, putting pressure on all ecosystems within it.
-Unsustainable agricultural practices and illegal activities are accelerating deforestation and degrading the environment, even within protected areas.
-This endangers the region’s rich biodiversity and undermines the well-being and futures of the communities relying on these natural resources.
+But this landscape is under threat.
+Climate change is altering weather patterns and raising temperatures, putting pressure on ecosystems.
+Unsustainable farming and illegal activities are driving deforestation and environmental degradation, even within protected areas.
+This endangers biodiversity and undermines the wellbeing and future of local communities.

-Environmental degradation goes hand-in-hand with social inequality, deepening divides between local communities.
-Indigenous peoples, who have been living in these lands for generations, often find themselves side-lined in decision-making processes, despite their invaluable knowledge and connection to the environment.
+Environmental degradation also deepens inequality.
+Indigenous peoples, who have cared for these lands for generations, are too often excluded from decision-making despite their vital knowledge and connection to nature.

 Full title: Biodiverse Landscapes Fund’s Andes Amazon Project